Categories: WORLD Articles

 Although I was caught off guard by this short-sighted behavior, we immediately filed charges based on parts of the contract that had no expiration date.
 Since we were going to spend our own money and do all the hard work pro bono, we specifically designed the contract to protect ourselves from being forced out of the project at the end of the term.

-I will not go into all the details of this contract, but I will quote the most important part, which reads as follows: “the contract remains in force until the self-portrait is sold.”
+I will not go into all the details of this contract, but I will quote the most important part, which is the following: “the contract remains in force until the self-portrait is sold.”
 In context with the other parts of this agreement, this means that the contract remains in effect and our foundation must either receive full compensation for our work; with all the late payments and losses to date this amounts to 2 million euros.
 Or, if Mr. Nasobin decides to sell it, he must obtain our permission and pay us a 20% commission on this sale, as specified in the contract.
 Oleg was well aware of these conditions and agreed to them when he signed the contract.

 Did your precautions work?